 Q. Can Enron’s activities in the financial markets adversely impact the index price of gas in the physical market?

 Just the opposite.
 More activity and more liquidity in the financial markets provides for better price discovery which carries over to the physical markets.
-Traditionally, it has been the buyers and owners of physical assets that are the greatest threat to distort prices through controlling supply or delivery channels as has been seen with Sumitomo in the copper markets or the Hunt brothers in silver.
+Traditionally, it has been the buyers and owners of physical assets that are the greatest threat to distort prices through controlling supply or delivery channels as has been seen with Sumitomo in the copper markets or the Hunt brothers in silver[would the generators in Calif.
+Be a good example or one we want to avoid?].
 Financial market participants have no similar ability to control the physical commodity and cannot cause the same concerns.